redis/redis-py/README.rst

 connection's socket.
 If there's data available to be read, `get_message()` will read it, format the message and return it or pass it to a message handler.
 If there's no data to be read, `get_message()` will immediately return None.
-This makes it trivial to integrate into an event loop inside your application:
+This makes it trivial to integrate into an existing event loop inside your application.

 .. code-block:: pycon